JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 #### Spotlight on Warren Buffett & Berkshire Hathaway (BRK.B)

 Berkshire operates as a conglomerate that behaves like a disciplined active fund — but without management fees.
 In 2025, its Class B shares (BRK.B) held up better than the S&P 500 during the **April 2025 market dip**, thanks to its large cash reserves and defensive holdings.
 Here is more on his investment philosophy which includes "value investing" and flexibility.
-You can also note he has very little in AI investments (outside Apple) which can help those who feel overexposed to AI sotcks in the S&P500.
+You can also note BRK.B has a lower allocation in AI investments than many US index funds like the S&P 500 which can be attractive to those who feel overexposed to AI stocks at high valuations.
 [Timeless Lessons from Warren Buffett – Mesirow Wealth Knowledge Center](https://www.mesirow.com/wealth-knowledge-center/timeless-lessons-warren-buffett)

 Buffett announced he’ll step down at year-end 2025, handing leadership to **Greg Abel**.
 ([Reuters, 2025](https://www.reuters.com/markets/wealth/berkshire-shareholders-head-buffetts-60th-annual-meeting-economy-top-mind-2025-05-03))